dtward/image_lddmm_tensorflow/comparison_to_elastix/README.md

 ### Quick comparison to Elastix for the Mouse Nissl example

-The images below show a cross-section of the "fixed" and "moving" brains that were registered with LDDMM, and Elastix.
+The images below show a cross-section of the "fixed" and "moving" brains that were registered with LDDMM, and Elastix (v.
+4.900).
 Green-Magenta composites show the overlay of the fixed image and the now _deformed_ moving brain.
-Ideal overlap should yield gray (however, that is generally only possible for identical images, what we are looking is a "blend" between green and magenta.
-Where we see only green or only magenta, there is no match (like parts of the olfactory bulb)).
+Ideal overlap should yield gray (however, that is generally only possible for identical images,
+ what we are looking is a "blend" between green and magenta.
+Where we see only green or only magenta,<br/>there is no match (like parts of the olfactory bulb)).

 ![fixed_and_moving](assets/README-93549476.png)
+Fixed an moving image before deformation.
 ![composite_comparison_a](assets/README-d37b1745.png)
+Composite A
 ![composite_comparison_b](assets/README-6b74997b.png)
+Composite B
 ![composite_comparison_c](assets/README-c740d282.png)
+Composite C

 I used 400 iterations, but otherwise default parameters for LDDMM Registration